ihmeuw/vivarium/docs/source/concepts/population.rst

 +++++++++++++++++++++++++++++

-Simulants are are introduced to the simulation using a function that takes the number of new simulants as it's parameter.
+Simulants are are introduced to the simulation using a function that takes the number of new simulants as its parameter.
 This function, known as the simulant creator, is provided by the population manager interface and is used by the simulation entrypoint to initialize the population.
 It can also be used by components that want to introduce new simulants over the course of a simulation,